 a.
 The intact male cattle or domestic bison have been tested negative to trichomoniasis tests as provided in the trichomoniasis rules, IDAPA 02.04.03, “Rules of the Department of Agriculture Governing Animal Industry,” Section 220.
 (3-31-22)

-b.
-The intact male cattle or domestic bison have been isolated in pens separate and apart from other feedlot cattle since arrival at the feedlot.
-(3-31-22)

 c.
 The intact male cattle or domestic bison are examined, tested for brucellosis, and identified on a Certificate of Veterinary Inspection at the time of removal.
 (3-31-22)

-08. Interstate Commerce.
-Animal(s) moved in interstate commerce shall meet all applicable state and federal requirements.
-(3-31-22)

 09. Approval of the Administrator.
-Vaccinated female cattle and intact male cattle being removed from the feedlot for breeding, dairy or grazing purposes shall not be removed without notification, and if required, approval of and under the conditions determined by the administrator.
-(3-31-22)
+Vaccinated female cattle and intact male cattle being removed from the feedlot for breeding, dairy or grazing purposes shall not be removed without prior notification to the administrator.

-254. Testing.

-Under the Brucellosis UM&R, Idaho Approved Feedlots are considered herds, not Quarantined Feedlots.
-(3-31-22)

-01. MCI.
-In the event that MCI slaughter testing discloses reactor(s) that came from the approved feedlot, the test-eligible animals remaining in the feedlot will be subjected to a herd test for brucellosis, unless feedlot records are adequate to identify the herd from which the reactor(s) originated and an epidemiological investigation demonstrates that the cattle remaining in the feedlot are not exposed.
-(3-31-22)

-02. Exposed Cattle.
-Cattle in an approved feedlot may be subject to testing for brucellosis if a brucellosis test conducted in the feedlot or an epidemiological investigation reveals that brucellosis exposed cattle have entered the feedlot.
 (3-31-22)

 255. Inspection.